Dragons And Dragon Kings In Ancient Mythology

 Ancient And Modern Superstitions About Dragons

-In ancient times there also many superstitions about the dragon, and surprisingly some of them persists even today.
+In ancient times, there were also many superstitions about the dragon; surprisingly, some persist even today.

-Dragon teeth were thought to bring good luck to the person who possessed it.
+Dragon teeth were thought to bring good luck to those who possessed them.

 The dragon has survived as a powerful symbol in many parts of the world.